 Go for the tricks:

 After knowing the basics, you can apply the tricks learned to similar questions.
-Tricks help you solve the questions in very less time.
+Tricks help you solve the questions in very little time.
 For tips, the candidates can keep visiting BYJU’S and get equipped with various effective shortcut tips.

 Keep testing yourself regularly by giving several CAT mock tests.
 Make it a point to give at least one sectional test every month for the topics that you have prepared.
 This shall help you to quantify your preparation.
 Also, always try to give timed tests to get acquainted with the timing of the actual CAT exam.